periodicity not handled correctly for dihedrals computed with g_angle

 or something similar.

-#4 Updated by David Mobley almost 14 years ago
+#4 Updated by David Mobley about 14 years ago

 No luck.
 Syntax error?

 gmx_angle.c: In function 'gmx_angle':

 gmx_angle.c:110: error: syntax error before 'int'